 |Easy to handle, lift, move||B-||Foam mattresses weigh around 75 pounds (queen).
 They can be floppy which can undermine ease of moving / transport.
 More.|

-A foam mattress consists mostly or entirely of regular foam.
-Specifically, by our definition, a foam mattress consists of at least 79% regular foam.
-In other words, a mattress is usually not considered a foam mattress if more than 21% of it consists of another material(s) besides regular foam.
+A foam mattress consists mostly or entirely of foam.
+Specifically, by our definition, a foam mattress consists of at least 79% foam.
+In other words, a mattress is not considered a foam mattress if more than 21% of it consists of another material(s) besides foam such as memory foam, springs, and or latex.

-Also, a foam mattress – in addition to using regular foam for support – often (but not always) uses regular foam for its top comfort layer as opposed to another material such as memory foam.
+Also, a foam mattress – in addition to using foam for support – often uses foam for its top comfort layer as opposed to another material such as memory foam.

 Foam mattresses overall have 79% owner satisfaction.
 The various models / brands rate mostly similar.

 Learn how owner satisfaction is determined.

-The average price for a foam mattress is about $880 for a queen.
+The average price of a foam mattress is about $870 for a queen.
 This is about 40% less than the price of the average mattress.

 The below-average price for a foam mattress combined with above-average owner satisfaction results in a solid owner opinion of value.

 Foam mattresses overall likely have about average durability / longevity.